CAESAR self-propelled howitzer: Variants

+CAESAR 6×6 Mark I

 The CAESAR is a wheeled, 155 mm 52-caliber self-propelled howitzer.
 It holds 18 rounds and is typically operated by a crew of five, though if necessary the CAESAR can be operated by a crew of three.
 It can be transported by a C-130 or an A400M aircraft.
 It has a firing range of approximately 42 km using an Extended Range, Full Bore (ERFB) shell, and more than 50 km using rocket-assisted shells.
 The CAESAR has an autonomous weapon system featuring an inertial navigation system (the SIGMA 30), a ballistic computer and an optional muzzle velocity radar; the system is adaptable to any C4I system (fully integrated with the ATLAS FCS).
 At Eurosatory 2016, the CAESAR was exhibited with an automated laying system based on the SIGMA 30.
 Tailored for shoot-and-scoot tactics, the CAESAR is fast to set up, taking around 60 seconds for the crew to be ready to fire and 40 seconds to leave after the shots.
 It can fire six rounds per minute.